sciZer0/7/v/README.md

 The Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
 Over time, it might become even more clear to everyone — earlier Bitcoins  might have a more price.

-One Satoshi is like one NFT, much like 1 specific NFT of the collection of the Crypto Punks.
+One Satoshi is like one NFT, much like a specific NFT of the collection of the Crypto Punks.

 There is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.